What is Bitcoin? A Complete Beginner’s Guide

 In today’s post, I’m going to give you a simple, plain English explanation about what Bitcoin is and why it’s so revolutionary.

 Don’t like to read?
-Watch our video guide instead!
+Watch our Video Guide Instead!

 What is Bitcoin Summary

-Bitcoin is the first decentralized digital currency.
+btc-bitcoin icon btc-bitcoin icon Price Trading volume in 24h Last 7d price movement Buy Now! is the first decentralized digital currency.
 All Bitcoin transactions are documented on a virtual ledger called the blockchain, which is accessible for everyone to see.
 Bitcoin gives you complete control over your money, unlike other assets you own, which are regulated by banks and governments.
 As Bitcoin gains more popularity, more and more places accept it as a payment method.

 If you want a more detailed explanation of Bitcoin, keep on reading.
 Here’s what I’ll cover: